m-cain/mnemo/memory-bank/activeContext.md

 - Implemented backend CRUD operations for ItemType (List, Create, Get by ID, Update, Delete).
 - Started implementing backend CRUD operations for Item (Implemented Create and Get by ID).
 - Integrated new inventory handlers and routes into `backend/main.go`.
+- Modularized backend routing by moving all route definitions and handlers from `backend/main.go` to a new `backend/router` package with separate files per route group.
+- Refactored `backend/main.go` to be minimal, focusing on setup and server start using the new router.

 ## Next Steps